 Some previous summer hill walking experience is essential.
 Our Winter Mountaineering courses are geared towards adventurous hill walkers and scramblers.
 However, we strive to offer flexible, tailored instruction specific to your goals.

 Both of our Winter Mountaineering courses work well on a 1:1 or 1:2 basis (instructor to participant), although up to 4 people can participate.
 Both can be booked from one to three days in duration.

-Our pricing structure works on a sliding scale: £160 for one day, £150 per day for two days, or £140 per day for 3 days.
+*Our pricing structure is based on a 1:1 ratio, with an additional fee of £20 per person for any extra participants: £180 for one day, £170 per day for two days, or £160 per day for three days.
 For more details, please see our pricing structure.